Sydney-Informatics-Hub/intro-git/notebooks/07_github.md

 ### Challenge: Push vs. Commit

-- In this episode, we introduced the "git push" command.
+- In this episode, we introduced the `git push` command.
-- How is "git push" different from "git commit"?
+- How is `git push` different from `git commit`?

 <details>
 <summary>Solution</summary>